-Train barrels into another in Pakistan, killing at least 45
+Train barrels into another in Pakistan, killing at least 51

-GHOTKI, Pakistan (AP) — An express train barreled into another that had derailed in Pakistan before dawn Monday, killing at least 45 people, authorities said.
-More than 100 were injured, and rescuers and villagers worked throughout the day to search crumpled cars for survivors and the dead.
+GHOTKI, Pakistan (AP) — An express train barreled into another that had derailed in Pakistan before dawn Monday, killing at least 51 people and setting off a desperate effort to search the crumpled cars for survivors and the dead, authorities said.

-Cries for help pierced the night as passengers climbed out of overturned or crushed rail cars, and continued to echo throughout the day at the scene in the district of Ghotki, in the southern province of Sindh.
-Heavy machinery arrived to cut open some cars, and more than 15 hours after the crash, rescuers were carefully removing wreckage as they looked for anyone who might remain trapped — though hopes were fading for survivors.
+More than 100 other people were injured.
+Cries for help pierced the night as passengers climbed out of overturned or crushed rail cars.
+The pleas continued to echo throughout the day at the scene in the district of Ghotki, in the southern province of Sindh.

+Heavy machinery arrived to cut open some cars, and more than 15 hours after the crash, rescuers carefully removed wreckage as they looked for anyone who might remain trapped — though hopes were fading for survivors.
 The military deployed troops, engineers and helicopters to assist.

-At around 3:30 a.m., the Millat Express train derailed and the Sir Syed Express train hit it minutes later, said Usman Abdullah, a deputy commissioner of Ghotki.
-It wasn’t immediately clear what caused the derailment, and the driver of the second train said he braked when he saw the disabled train but didn’t have time to avoid the collision.
+The Millat Express train derailed around 3:30 a.m., and the Sir Syed Express train hit it minutes later, said Usman Abdullah, a deputy commissioner of Ghotki.
+It was not immediately clear what caused the derailment, and the driver of the second train said he braked when he saw the disabled train but did not have time to avoid the collision.

 “The challenge for us is to quickly rescue those passengers who are still trapped in the wreckage,” said Umar Tufail, a police chief in the district.

-The death toll steadily rose through the day, reaching at least 45, according to Abdullah.
+The death toll steadily rose through the day, and the chances of finding survivors were diminishing, said Rizwan Nazir, a district administration official.

-Abdullah said the chances of finding any survivors from the badly destroyed coach were diminishing, but said lighting was being brought in so the rescue work could continue even during the night, if needed.
+Authorities brought in lights so rescuers could work through the night.
+Relatives of some of the missing passengers waited nearby.

-Officials said more than 100 passengers were injured, and those with critical injuries would be brought by helicopter to a nearby city’s hospital.
-According to railway officials, about 1,100 passengers were on board the two trains.
+Passengers with critical injuries were to be brought by helicopter to a nearby hospital.

-Earlier, Azam Swati, the minister for railways who headed to the scene of the crash, told The Associated Press that engineers and experts were trying to determine what caused the collision and that all aspects would be examined, including the possibility of sabotage.
+Engineers and experts were trying to determine what caused the collision, said Azam Swati, the minister for railways who headed to the scene of the crash.
+He told The Associated Press that all aspects would be examined, including the possibility of sabotage.

-Habibur Rehman Gilani, chairman of Pakistan Railways, told Pakistan’s Geo News TV that the segment of the railway tracks where the crash took place was old and needed replacing.
+The segment of the railway tracks where the crash took place was old and needed replacing, Habibur Rehman Gilani, chairman of Pakistan Railways, told Pakistan’s Geo News TV.
 He did not elaborate.

 Aijaz Ahmed, the driver of the Sir Syed Express, told the station that on seeing the derailed train, he tried his best to avoid the crash by braking but failed.
 Railway officials said Ahmed was slightly injured, and villagers pulled him from the train’s engine after the crash.

-Pakistani Prime Minister Imran Khan expressed his deep sorrow over the tragedy, saying on Twitter that he had asked the railway minister to supervise the rescue work and also ordered a probe into the crash.
+Pakistani Prime Minister Imran Khan expressed his deep sorrow over the tragedy, saying on Twitter that he asked the railway minister to supervise the rescue work and ordered a probe into the crash.

 According to local media, some of the passengers on the Millat Express were heading to a wedding party.